 Our partners at Kerry’s Place will be supporting community fundraising events across the region and even some restaurants will be fundraising on this day.

-Here is a list of current fundraisers and coverage from 2015.
+Here is a list of current fundraisers.

 There are many ways for families, providers, schools and organizations to get involved and support WAAD on April 2:

 • Fundraise in support of Autism Ontario, Kerry’s Place or other organizations that support children with autism

 • Buy a flag and display it in your own home or business

 • Share awareness materials on your social media channels